Itchen College: Post World War II

-Upon returning to the Southampton site, Itchen Secondary School had more problems to face.
-Many staff members had left or retired during the war and some of the school buildings were still occupied.
+Upon returning to the Southampton site, many staff members had left or retired during the war and some of the school buildings were still occupied.
 The A.R.P.
 Post and Casualty Station with medical services remained in the gymnasium until 1948, and the British Restaurant remained until sometime after that.

 The exterior of the school had suffered damage.
 The metal railings surrounding the grounds had been removed for scrap-iron during the war effort and the field and cricket pitch had been damaged.
 All attempts to repair the field and cricket pitch kept failing, as without fencing, people repeatedly trampled and ruined the new turf that had been laid.
 Eventually the field and cricket pitch were repaired to their pre-war condition.

 There was an influx of students post-war, with pupil numbers doubling, mostly due to the Butler Education Act in 1944, which abolished grammar school fees in order to provide secondary school education for all.